codysnow87/CS6620_CodySnow/README.md

 ## Current Assignment: CI/CD Pipeline (Part 2)

 **Goal:**
-  - Create a REST API with endpoints for GET, POST, PUT, and DELETE verbs, and tests for each endpoint
+  - Create a APIs with endpoints for GET, POST, PUT, and DELETE verbs, S3 and DynamoDB instances in a localstack container, and tests for each endpoint
 ---

 ## Table of Contents